 The club is managed on a voluntary basis by a Committee who are elected each year at the AGM, usually held around April.

 Club members pay an annual BSAC membership fee (variable, depending on qualifications – see BSAC website for details), which includes the monthly SCUBA magazine.
-Members also pay a branch fee of £150 annually (or £13 monthly by standing order).
+Members also pay a branch fee of £210 annually (or £18 monthly by standing order).
 This entitles members to join dives from the Club dive-boat and free air fills from our compressor.
-(There is also a small per-dive fee).
-There is also a ‘Social’ membership available for those wishing to remain members of the Branch, but not participate in regular diving activities with us (£20 per year).
+(There is also a per-dive fee of £10 or £5).
+There is a ‘Social’ membership available for those wishing to remain members of the Branch, but not participate in regular diving activities with us (£20 per year).

 As well as the regular Wednesday evening meetings, the Club occasionally runs a social event (e.g. the Christmas dinner) to which partners are welcomed.
 Similarly, talks of general (diving-related!) interest are sometimes organised at the Wednesday meeting, and partners often find these of interest.